Ricky Pickett

-Cecil Lee Pickett (born January 19, 1970) is a former Major League Baseball left-handed pitcher.
+Cecil Lee Pickett (born January 19, 1970) is an American former Major League Baseball left-handed pitcher.

 Drafted by the Cincinnati Reds in the 28th round of the 1992 MLB amateur draft, Pickett made his Major League Baseball debut with the Arizona Diamondbacks on April 28, 1998, and appeared in his final game on May 5, 1998.

 Pickett was a member of the inaugural Arizona Diamondbacks team that began play in Major League Baseball in 1998.